 Step #2: Project the Financial Statements and FCFF (not discussed in this article)

 - Forecasting of Income Statement (P&L) is most important for analysts.
-Hence, you must devote lot of time to this.
-In this, you need to read through the annual report and other documents to get a solid understanding of forecasting
+Hence, you must devote a lot of time to this.
+In this, you need to read through the annual report and other documents to get a solid understanding of forecasting.

 - It is advisable that you also read through other brokerage house research reports to understand how they have modeled sales numbers.

 - Forecast the financial statements for the next 5 years (explicit forecast period) – financial model

 - When you forecast the company’s financial statements, you must only project the financial statements of the company for the next 4-5 years and generally not beyond that.